-• Should a student decide to participate in the deferred payment scheme, s/he pays 50% of his/her tuition and fees upon completion of his/her registration (inclusive of the enrollment deposit for newly admitted students).
-The remaining 50% is paid by monthly installments, within a maximum of three-monthly installments for regular semesters.
-A University service charge of KWD 10 is added to each installment.
+Should a student decide to participate in the Deferred Payment Scheme, s/he pays 50% of his/her tuition and fees upon completion of his/her registration (inclusive of the Enrollment Deposit for newly-admitted students).
+The remaining 50% is paid in monthly installments, within a maximum of 3 months for the regular semesters.